nishantjr/ml-tableau/docs/01-preliminaries.md

 ## Satisfiability and Validity

 In this subsection, formally define satisfiability and validity in matching logic\footnote{
-Note that our definitions differ from [@matchinglogiclmcs] where only validity in a model is defined (but referred to as satisfiability).
+Note that our definitions differ from \cite{matchinglogiclmcs} where only validity in a model is defined (but referred to as satisfiability).
 We avoid using the $\models$ notation to avoid confusion between the two.
 }.
 Because of the powerset interpretation of patterns, the notions of satisfiability and validity differ